The Neutrino Slice at Muon Colliders: Other Applications

-\emph{Standard candles---} Other relevant rare processes at high energies include $\bar \nu_e e^- \to \ell^- \nu_\ell$, producing muons as well as tau leptons at thresholds of $11$~GeV and $3$~TeV, respectively.
+\emph{Standard candles---} As discussed in the main text, neutrino-electron scattering provides a clean tool to constrain beam parameters and perform precision electroweak measurements.
+In addition to \cref{fig:polarization_ES}, we also show the dependence of the ES ratio presented in \cref{eq:Rthetaw} for different beam polarization values in \cref{fig:polarization_ES_others}.
+Clearly the shape of the electron recoil spectra varies signficantly for different beam polarizations, implying that the combination of a polarized and unpolarized beam can further constrain electroweak parameters, breaking any degeneracy between $\mathcal{P_\mu}$ and $\sinthetaw$, for example.
+Other relevant rare processes at high energies include $\bar \nu_e e^- \to \ell^- \nu_\ell$, producing muons as well as tau leptons at thresholds of $11$~GeV and $3$~TeV, respectively.
 Inverse muon decay produces extremely forward muons with $E_{\mu} \theta_{\mu}^2 \lesssim 2 m_e$, without hadronic activity.
 These can be very effectively isolated from neutrino-nucleus reactions as demonstrated by CHARM-II~\cite{CHARM-II:1995xfh}, NuTeV~\cite{NuTeV:2001bgq}, and MINERvA~\cite{MINERvA:2021dhf} (see also~\cite{Bogomilov:2013zba}).
 Since these processes are exclusively present in the $\mu^-$ beam, they provide a clean channel with which to search for lepton-number-violating interactions such as $\mu^+ \to \overline{\nu}_\mu e^+ \nu_e $ or $\nu_e e^- \to \overline{\nu}_\mu \mu^-$.

 \emph{Sterile oscillations and non-unitarity---} New sterile neutrinos with $\Delta m^2_{41}$ of $\mathcal{O}(10^4 - 10^{5})$~eV$^2$ lead to BIN oscillations.
 Through charge identification, $\bar\nu_\mu \to \bar\nu_\mu$ can be distinguished from $\nu_e \to \nu_\mu$ in the $\mu^+$ beam, and similarly for $\mu^-$.
 For higher masses, the flavor transitions are independent of energy and, if $m_4 > m_\mu$, they will be non-unitary.
 At a MuC, a constraint on the non-unitarity of the neutrino mixing matrix $U$ can be particularly interesting since the production is proportional to $G_F^2(1 - |U_{\mu 4}|^2) (1 - |U_{e 4}|^2)$ while the detection via $\nu_{e(\mu)}$CC is proportional to $G_F^2(1 - |U_{e(\mu)4}|^2)$, breaking the usual degeneracy that plagues conventional beams~\cite{Antusch:2009pm,Blennow:2016jkn}.
 Because the beam has no $\nu_\tau/\overline{\nu}_\tau$ component, single-$\tau$ production would be a striking final state with which to constrain new physics.
 This includes anomalous short-baseline oscillations $\nu_{\mu,e} \to \nu_\tau$, non-standard-interactions, and other exotic new physics.